Tezsure/Tezster-CLI/README.md

 *We are providing 5 bootstrap accounts which are activated and have sufficient balance.
 These bootstrap accounts can be used only for local nodes.*

 #### List Accounts
-To list down all the generated accounts, run:
+To list all the bootstrapped and activated accounts , run:
 ````
 tezster list-accounts
 ````